Nuns of Rayna Menling reading from the teachings of Buddha Tönpa Shenrap

 Azyl at his sanctuary.
 Photo credit: Drenpa Namkha Foundation

 In 2018, a group of H.E.
 Menri Pönlop Thrinley Nyima Rinpoché’s students raised funds in order to rescue Azyl, a beautiful older horse that was destined to be slaughtered.
 He was moved to an animal sanctuary, the Tsé Thar ritual was performed and Azyl was given a symbolic badge of protection.
 Later, the Tsé Thar ritual was performed for all of the other animals living at the sanctuary.
-Azyl continues to live out his life at the sanctuary while being fed and cared for with funds donated by the worldwide Yungdrung Bön community.
-Some of these students have formed the Drenpa Namkha Foundation which funds Azyl’s care.
-Anyone can either be a one-time sponsor or ongoing sponsor of Azyl’s life release and dedicate that sponsorship for the longevity of one’s self, a loved one, or a spiritual teacher.
-Donations can easily be made through this link: http://drenpa-namkha.org/en/423/ You can contact the Drenpa Namkha Foundation here: e-mail kontakt@drenpa-namkha.org

 — Extract from The Skillful Method of Saving the Life of Beings and Setting Them Free

-The ritual itself begins with the preliminary practices of cleansing with water and smoke, setting a boundary, going for refuge, generating compassion and the intention of enlightenment, as well as the admission of wrongdoing and purification.
+The Tsé Thar ritual begins with the preliminary practices of cleansing with water and smoke, setting a boundary, going for refuge, generating compassion and the intention of enlightenment, and the admission of wrongdoing and purification.
 The main part of the Tsé Thar ritual begins with specific mantras to generate the power of longevity and then a blessing and consecration.
-After that, the animals receive the empowerment of the sacred syllable ‘A.’ In conclusion, prayers of aspiration, good fortune, and dedication are recited.
+After that, the animals receive the empowerment of the sacred syllable ‘AH.’
+In conclusion, prayers of aspiration, good fortune, and dedication are recited.
 To indicate that the animals are forever protected, a sacred badge containing the mantric syllables of the wisdom deity is affixed to the animals.
 In this way, animals destined for slaughter are forever protected and allowed to live out their natural lifespan while also having received sacred blessings and a connection to the teachings so that their future rebirth with be positive and they will have the opportunity to engage in spiritual practice.